sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 The Random Forest model performs the best among the 3 traditional models that we have implemented with a Bingo Classification Accuracy of **27.43%** and 1-Away Classification Accuracy of **59.24%**.

 ## 7. Key Model Insights
-1) The models primarily indicated that although several innovative variables were deployed and had some relevance as seen in the Variable Importance Plot, the conventional variables like budget remained the primary factor driving movie box office success
+1) Although several innovative features were used and had some relevance as seen in the Variable Importance Plot, the conventional variables like budget remained the primary factor driving movie box office success

 2) In addition to directors and cast, the brand of the production company plays an extremely important role in how well a movie performs at the box office